-The system has an autoconfiguration capability for the serial ports.
-This feature lets you add an expansion card containing a serial port that has the same designation as one of the integrated ports, without having to reconfigure the card.
+When you install an expansion card, the system will automatically configure the serial ports.
+This feature allows you to add an expansion card containing a serial port that has the same designation as one of the integrated ports without having to reconfigure the card.
 When the system detects the duplicate serial port on the expansion card, it remaps (reassigns) the integrated port to the next available port designation.

-Both the new and the remapped COM ports share the same interrupt request (IRQ) setting, as follows:
+Both the new and the remapped COM ports share the same IRQ setting, as follows:

-COM1, COM3: IRQ4 (shared setting) COM2, COM4: IRQ3 (shared setting)
+COM1, COM3: I RQ4 (shared setting)